 - government regulatory agencies.

 Our annual conference is in February, see details and registration below.
 Follow the links above or to the right to find out more about the MREC, MREC publications, announcements and other educational programs and information on a variety of rural energy issues.
 Here is a promotional flier about MREC (half a page, front and back).

 Classes in Stray Voltage Investigation for dairy producers and agricultural professionals are typically held once a year, and we anticipate more will be held in spring, 2018.
-In 2017, two classes were held May 9-11, 2017 at the WE Energies Service Center in Fort Atkinson, Wisconsin.
-There were two classes offered: Introduction to Stray Voltage, and Stray Voltage Testing.
-An additional class in Advanced Stray Voltage Testing is planned for February 14, 2018 in La Crosse, Wisconsin.
-These Stray Voltage Investigation classes are typically held once a year.
-Read the 2017 brochure here.
+In 2017, two classes were held May 9-11, at the WE Energies Service Center in Fort Atkinson, WI: Introduction to Stray Voltage, and Stray Voltage Testing.
+See the 2017 SV class brochure here.

 If you would like to receive notices of MREC activities and updates please sign up for our quarterly electronic newsletter below.